emmajane/tito/source/_pages/student-guide/any_region.md

 ---
 layout: default
 title: Where Is The 'any' Region?
+tags:
+    - student-guide
 ---

-# Where is the "any" Region?

 You’ve probably heard (and I’ll probably say it more than once): the person doing the talking is the person doing the learning.
 One of my favourite teaching moments in 2011 was an email I got from a student.
 He wanted to clarify the written instructions he’d received.
 The instructions said (something to the effect of): place the block into any region.
 The email asked, “Where’s the ‘any’ region?”
 I knew it wasn’t a joke.
 The instructions were a mismatch of very precise procedural information and do-what-you-think-is-best prose.